flutter/website/flutter-for-react-native/index.md

 | To save a screenshot to flutter. png| `s` ||
 | To quit| `q` ||

-### How do I perform hot reload?
+### How do I perform a hot reload?

 Flutter’s hot reload feature helps you quickly and easily experiment, build UIs, add features, and fix bugs.
-Instead of recompiling your app every time you make a change, you can reload your app instantly.
+Instead of recompiling your app every time you make a change, you can hot reload your app instantly.
 The app is updated to reflect your change, and the current state of the app is preserved.

 In React Native, the shortcut is ⌘R for the iOS Simulator and tapping R twice on Android emulators.

-In Flutter, If you are using IntelliJ IDE or Android Studio, you can select Save All (⌘s/ctrl-s), or click the Hot Reload button on the toolbar.
+In Flutter, If you are using IntelliJ IDE or Android Studio, you can select Save All (⌘s/ctrl-s), or you can click the Hot Reload button on the toolbar.
 If you are running the app at the command line using `flutter run`, type `r` in the Terminal window.
 You can also perform a full restart by typing `R` in the Terminal window.

-### Is there anything like Chrome Developer Tools in Flutter?
+### What tools can I use to debug my app in Flutter?

 There are several options and tools you can use when you need to debug your Flutter app.

-The [`Dart Observatory`](https://dart-lang.github.io/observatory/) is a tool used to profile and debug your Dart applications.
+In addition to the Flutter analyzer, the [`Dart Observatory`](https://dart-lang.github.io/observatory/) is a tool used to profile and debug your Dart applications.
 If you started your application using `flutter run` in Terminal, you can open the web page at the Observatory URL printed to the terminal window, for example:  `http://127.0.0.1:8100/`.

-The Observatory supports profiling, examining the heap, observing executed lines of code, debugging memory leaks and memory fragmentation, etc. For more information, see the [Observatory’s documentation](https://dart-lang.github.io/observatory/).
+The Observatory includes support for profiling, examining the heap, observing executed lines of code, debugging memory leaks and memory fragmentation.
+For more information, see the [Observatory documentation](https://dart-lang.github.io/observatory/).
 Observatory is included for free when you download and install the Dart SDK.

 If you're using an IDE, you can debug your application using the IDE debugger.

 If you're using IntelliJ and Android Studio, you can use the Flutter Inspector.
  The Flutter Inspector makes it much easier to understand why your application is rendering the way it does.
 It allows you to:
 * View the UI structure of your app as a tree of widgets
 * Select a point on your device or simulator and find the corresponding widget that rendered those pixels
 * View properties for individual widgets
 * Quickly identify layout issues and determine their cause

 The Flutter Inspector view can be opened from View > Tool Windows > Flutter Inspector.
 Content is shown only when an app is running.

-To inspect a specific widget, select the ‘Toggle inspect mode’ action in the toolbar, then click on the desired widget on an attached phone or simulator.
+To inspect a specific widget, select the **Toggle inspect mode** action in the toolbar, then click on the desired widget on an attached phone or simulator.
 The widget is highlighted in your app’s UI.
 You’ll see the widget in the widget hierarchy in IntelliJ and the individual properties for that widget.

 For more information, see  [Debugging Flutter Apps](https://flutter.io/debugging/).

 ## Animation

 Well-designed animation makes a UI feel intuitive, contributes to the look and feel of a polished app, and improves the user experience.
 Flutter’s animation support makes it easy to implement simple and complex animations. the Flutter SDK includes many pre-defined Material Design widgets that include standard motion effects and you can easily customize these effects to personalize your app.

 In React Native, Animated APIs are used to create animations.

-In Flutter, use the [`Animation`](https://docs.flutter.io/flutter/animation/Animation-class.html) class and the [`AnimationController`](https://docs.flutter.io/flutter/animation/AnimationController-class.html) class. `Animation` is an abstract class that understands its current value and its state (completed or dismissed).
+In Flutter, use the [`Animation`](https://docs.flutter.io/flutter/animation/Animation-class.html) class and the [`AnimationController`](https://docs.flutter.io/flutter/animation/AnimationController-class.html) class.
+`Animation` is an abstract class that understands its current value and its state (completed or dismissed).
 The `AnimationController` class lets you play an animation forward or in reverse, or stop animation and set the animation to a specific value to customize the motion.

 ### How do I add a simple fade-in animation?

 In the React Native example below, an animated component, `FadeInView` is created using the Animated API.
 The initial opacity state, final state, and the duration over which the transition occurs are defined.
 The animation component is added inside the `Animated` component, the opacity state `fadeAnim` is mapped to the opacity of the Text component that we want to animate, and then, `start()` is called to start the animation.

 <!-- skip -->
 ```JavaScript